CasparKielwein/Aaargh/Classes.md

 ## Sorcerer

+### Comment
+Sorcerers are the catchall spellcaster class.
+Of all classes, they have the largest number of active abilities available as many of their disciplines add new powers with higher ranks.
+Wizards have more utility, Warlocks deal more damage.

+Sorcerers have more diversity and utilities in their abilities than godsworn or druids.
+They are very much focussed on their spell abilities and lack the defining abilities of godsworn and druids which are not active spells.
+Higher level Abilities of Sorcerers are often new powerfull spells.

+### Proficiencies
 __Skill Proficiency:__ Choose three skills from the following: Arcane, History, Heal, Streetwise
-__Weapon Proficiency:__ Sorcerers are proficient with Light Weapons __Armor Proficiency:__ Sorcerers are proficient with Cloth Armor.
+__Weapon Proficiency:__ Sorcerers are proficient with Light Weapons
+__Armor Proficiency:__ Sorcerers are proficient with Cloth Armor.

 __Starting Hit Points:__ 4 + Tough